-for some given constants $\gamma$ and $n$ depending on the specific metric under consideration.
-The behavior of the solution of this differential equation depends on the sign of $\gamma$.
-It is possible to show, for $\gamma<0$, that $M_+{\left(v,R(v)\right)}$ diverges for a finite value of $v$.
+\end{widetext} for some given constants $\gamma$ and $n$, which depend on the specific metric under consideration.
+The behaviour of the solution depends on the sign of $\gamma$.
+It is possible to show that, for $\gamma<0$, $M_+{\left(v,R(v)\right)}$ diverges for a finite value of $v$.
 On the other hand, for $\gamma>0$ we can solve this differential equation in different regimes.
-At early times the first term on the right hand side dominates the dynamics, and this equation predicts an exponential growth of $M_+{\left(v,R(v)\right)}$, up to a critical time $v_0$ for which
+At early times, the first term on the right-hand side dominates the dynamics, and leads to an exponential growth of $M_+{\left(v,R(v)\right)}$, up to a critical time $v_0$ for which